scottishgovernment/resources.mygov.scot/_guidelines/form-guide.md

 * [GDS advice on forms](https://gdstechnology.blog.gov.uk/2016/12/13/improving-forms-with-new-radios-and-checkboxes/)

 {% include example-form-guidance.html file="forms_radio" caption="If there are only 2 short options then they can be presented side by side.
-In this instance, error messaging is handled as it is on standard one line fields ie no encapsulating box and message apears below the fields." height="550" %}
+In this instance, error messaging is handled as it is on standard one line fields ie no encapsulating box and message appears below the fields." height="550" %}

 ## User Notifications
 Keeping the user informed is a vital aspect of forms.

 The aim is to create a dialogue with the user and support them by reacting to their input.
 Helpful validation messaging and feedback builds trust and helps reassure the user.
 Getting this right relies on the user being at the heart of the form design, and can have a huge impact on the success of the form and consequently the service.